 Renowned painter Jatin Das was accused by four women of making unwelcome advances.
 In a statement, he said he was “deeply anguished by the recent allegations made against me.
 The first thing I want to say is that everyone has the right to speak out.
 Having said that I want to categorically state that I have never forced myself or been abusive towards any woman… However, I do want to say at this point that if any woman has experienced any kind of discomfort because of me, I sincerely apologise.
 It was never my intention.”

 Photographer Pablo Bartholomew, the subject of an anonymous allegation, has been disinvited by Festival Photo Kathmandu.
 Bartholomew said, “With no other context, timeline and explanation beyond the account of the anonymous person’s story, it makes it quite worrisome that anyone can name and be anonymous, with lack of answerability or fact.
 With no facts presented, I am at loss to address or respond to the stated accusation.”
 Photoink, a gallery that represented Bartholomew, has set up an internal committee on the allegations.

-Artist and Kochi-Muziris Biennale co-founder Riyas Komu apologised for his sexual misconduct, stating his support for the movement.
+Artist and Kochi-Muziris Biennale co-founder Riyas Komu apologised “as the person [making the accusation] has expressed hurt”, stating his support for the movement.